camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 available like [Rhino] or [Nashhorn].

 You can also use every other script language which provides a [JSR-223] implementation.
 This includes `groovy`, `python` and `ruby`.
-To use this languages you have to add the corresponding dependency to your project.
+To use these languages you have to add the corresponding dependency to your project.

-For example to use `grooy` as languages for expressions add this dependency to your project `pom.xml`:
+For example, to use `groovy` as language for expressions add this dependency to your project `pom.xml`:

 ```xml